davidgyoung/phone-number-capture-ios/README.md

 3. Tap Create
 4. Wait for the table creation to finish.

-### STEP 3a: Create a Second DynamoDB Table

-This table will keeps track of all SMS Messages received, so we know how many we have gotten in the past 24 hours.
-This is useful for preventing the system from triggering too many and going over the consumer phone number limit of 200 per day.

-1. Log in to AWS console
-2. Select Database -> Dyanamo DB
-3. Tap Create Table
-4. Fill out the following fields:
-    Table Name: SmsMessagesReceived
-    Primary Key: ReceivedTimestamp  (String)
-5. Tap Create

 ### Step 4: Create a new Lambda

 This lambda will be responsible for inserting new rows into the database whenever a new